fkie-cad/spmac/README.md

 ### Getting started

 To run our SP-MAC implementation, you first need to setup the Contiki-NG [build environment](https://github.com/contiki-ng/contiki-ng/wiki).
 To recreate the results from the paper, you additionally need special hardware, namely a Zolertia Re-Mote boards.
-However, you can also run the applcation natively in Linux or within the Cooja simulatation environment.
+However, you can also run the application natively in Linux or within the Cooja simulatation environment.

 After you setup the environment, you can copy the *mac-schemes* folder into the top-level Contiki-NG directory.